 I still see people at freestyles who I’ve met on weekenders years ago.
 They’re a great way of finding out about other venues.
 And dancing with new people helps you learn new styles and moves, and improves your lead or follow and the way you adapt to new dance partners.

 While one of the venues sees most people head to the pub afterwards, often you don’t get to socialise while you’re dancing.
 But weekenders mean you get to know local dancers better.
 The shared experience of holiday camp chalets is not to be scoffed at.
 If you have a crowd of you heading to a weekender, it’s a prime time for getting together and building friendships.
 Car sharing makes a long journey more enjoyable too, as well as saving money (if you breakdown on the M5 in traffic jams you’ve got someone to wait with, and if you breakdown on the Clifton Suspension Bridge you’ll have people to push you off it!.
 Yes these did happen to a car I had a lift in).

 If you usually only dance to main room music where much of the beat or sound is the same, weekenders will add breadth of music.
 They’re a chance to grow your dancing musically, and are a chance to experiment and discover what else is out there.
 Shazam will be your friend for finding out tracks you don’t know.

 Being in the dance bubble with others who love dance is the best feeling.
 It’s a chance to dance without feeling rushed or needing to leave to get home at a reasonable hour.

 Have you been on a dance weekender or are you looking to go on one?

-I’ll be sharing what really happens on them in a future post.
-So let me know in the comments what you love about them, or if you’ve got any questions about them for me to include.
+Let me know in the comments what you love about them, or if you’ve got any questions about them for me to include.